Ages 10 and up

 If you’d like to donate money to help people like Carlos find out what happened to their loved ones, you can check out organizations such as the Guatemalan Forensic Anthropology Foundation and if you’d like to send them a donation, you can mail it to:

 Donations are tax-deductible.
 (Friends of FAFG is a 501c3 in the United States.)
 If you’re sending a check, write “Caminar” in the subject line so they’ll know you’ve read the story.
 If you’re an Amazon shopper, you can also help them out by linking up your account to their Amazon Smile account, which will cost you nothing but give them a tiny bit, every time you buy something on Amazon.

 Click here for an Educator’s Guide to Caminar.

-Coming spring 2016 from Candlewick Press:
+Coming 2016 from Candlewick Press:

-WITH THE END IN SIGHT – a novel in verse about Mary Ann Graves, one of the survivors of the ill-fated Donner party, and her family’s wagon train journey from Lacon, Illinois, to the Sierra Nevada Mountains in 1846.
+TO STAY ALIVE – a novel in verse about Mary Ann Graves, one of the survivors of the ill-fated Donner party, and her family’s wagon train journey from Lacon, Illinois, to the Sierra Nevada Mountains in 1846.